 Jigokudani Snow Monkey Park is open year round but your experience will vary depending on when you visit.

-If you can tolerate cold weather and are able to walk on ice and/or snow, the best time to see the Japanese snow monkeys is during the winter (November-March).
+If you can tolerate cold weather and are able to walk on ice and/or snow, the best time to see the Japanese snow monkeys is during the winter (December-March).
 During this time, the park and the surrounding area are the most picturesque as they are covered in snow.
 Winter is also when the snow monkeys most enjoy bathing in the hot springs to escape the cold.
 Professional photographers usually choose this time to photograph the snow monkeys as true “snow” monkeys.

 As previously mentioned, a factor to consider when traveling to Jigokudani in the winter is your ability to walk on snow and ice.
 The 1.6 km trail you walk to reach the snow monkeys can be slippery.
 Fortunately, it is mostly flat with just a few stairs at the beginning and the end of the path so you do not need to be particularly fit.
 We saw visitors of all ages on the trail.